SamuelWitke/Juke-Box-Queue/README.md

-# A Router Based Vote to play next song.
+# Allows multiple guest to connect and Vote to play next song.

-What to do on linx
+What to do on Linx/Mac

 * Open Spotify App download here https://www.spotify.com/us/download/linux/

-* Open new terminal session in same directory and run 	rake jobs:work
+* Open a terminal session and run rake jobs:work

+* Find your IP address for local users to connect to, aka 192.148.123.0

-* Run rails s
+* Open a new terminal and Run rails s -b IP -p 3000

 =======
 # Juke-Box-Queue